hopdrive/hasura-event-detector/example-plugins/README.md

 - Check the main project documentation for plugin architecture details
 - Look at the core plugin system implementation in `src/plugins/plugin-system.ts`
 - Consider the plugin interfaces defined in `src/types/index.ts`
+- Focus on the powerful `onPreConfigure` hook for payload enrichment and correlation ID extraction